oxheadalpha/nft-tutorial/README.md

 originated NFT collection KT1SgzbcfTtdHRV8qHNG3hd3w1x23oiC31B8
 ```

-4. Now we can inspect new token metadata and see that IPFS hash (`ipfs_cid`) is
+4. Now we can inspect new token metadata and see that the IPFS hash (`ipfs_cid`)
-   there.
+   is there.

 ```sh
 $ tznft show-meta -s bob --nft KT1SgzbcfTtdHRV8qHNG3hd3w1x23oiC31B8 --tokens 0